ivogabe/gulp-typescript/readme.md

 });
 ```

-Instead of inlining the source maps, you must configure the `sourceRoot` field of the generated source maps.
-It should point to the source directory, containing your TypeScript files (usually where the glob starts in `gulp.src`).
-It can be an absolute path or a relative path from the output path, the argument of `gulp.dest`.
-I'd recommend the latter for development.
-The following example shows how a relative path can be used:
+When you are not inlining the source content, you should specify the `sourceRoot` property.
+It can be configured with the following rule:

+- If you don't provide the `outDir` option to TypeScript, the `sourceRoot` option of gulp-sourcemaps should be the relative path from the `gulp.dest` path to the source directory (from `gulp.src`)
+- If you set the `outDir` option to the same value as the directory in `gulp.dest`, you should set the `sourceRoot` to `./`.
+- If you set the `outDir` option to a different value, there is no easy rule to configure gulp-sourcemaps.
+I'd advise to change the value of outDir if possible.

+Furthermore you should set `includeContent: false`.
+Here's an example where `outDir` isn't set:
 ```js
 gulp.task('scripts', function() {
     return gulp.src('lib/*.ts')